 Native to much of North America, nodding onion (Allium cernuum) produces slender. basal leaves and separate, upright stems to about 18 inches tall.
 At the top of each stem, a cluster of nodding buds open in midsummer to pink flowers.
 (The pink can vary greatly in intensity.
-My plants have very pale pink blooms.)
+My plants have pale pink blooms.)
 Nodding onion is right at home in a meadow or naturalistic garden but also looks good in a more formal border.
 Be aware that it may self-sow if not deadheaded.
 Full sun to light shade.
 Zones 4 to 9.

-Harvested in September 2020.
+Collected in September 2022.
 At least 25 seeds.

 Please read the germination information as well before ordering.

 There are no reviews yet.